MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/command-line/tfssecurity-cmd.md

 To use the **/m** command, you must be a member of the Team Foundation Administrators security group.
 For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

->**Note:**
+> [!NOTE]
->Even if you are logged on with administrative credentials, you must open an elevated Command Prompt to perform this function.
+> Even if you are logged on with administrative credentials, you must open an elevated Command Prompt to perform this function.

 #### Parameters